tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

     }
     ```
 ### **Profiler**
 Performance is a key consideration of successful ML research and production solutions.
-TensorFlow profiler provides a set of good tools to help users better understanding the performance bottlenecks of TensorFlow models.
+TensorFlow profiler provides a set of good tools to help users better understand the performance bottlenecks of TensorFlow models.
 TensorFlow Profiler C API provides the capability of connecting third-party device's profiler library(e.g. CUPTI)  to TensorFlow profiler.

-Note: Profiler is an optional module in plugin, plugin authors can deside whether to implement this module.
+Note: Profiler is an optional module in plugin, plugin authors can decide whether to implement this module.

 To make C APIs portable, Modular TensorFlow adopts serialized `XSpace` as the objects to pass between TensorFlow framework and plugin.
-When the framework invokes `CollectData()`, the plugin need to serializes `XSpace` into a sufficiently sized buffer provided by framework.Subsequently, the framework deserializes the buffer back into `XSpace`, and generates a trace view.
+When the framework invokes `CollectData()`, the plugin needs to serialize `XSpace` into a sufficiently sized buffer provided by framework.Subsequently, the framework deserializes the buffer back into `XSpace`, and generates a trace view.

 <div align=center>
 <img src=Xspace.png>